Do you find it hard to think of creative content ideas and stick to a content plan for more than a few weeks at a time?

 5. Creating your daily content plan

-In the 2019 Media Diary, there’s space for you to plan what content you’re going to post on each of your social media channels on different days of the week – perfect for visualising how each week of your social media content will look.
+In the 2020 Social Media Diary & Planner, there’s space for you to plan what content you’re going to post on each of your social media channels on different days of the week – perfect for visualising how each week of your social media content will look.

-If you’ve always found content planning an overwhelming, arduous job, you’ll love how easy it becomes when you have the 2019 Media Diary sitting on your desk.
+If you've always found content planning an overwhelming, arduous job, you'll love how easy it becomes when you have the 2020 Social Media Diary & Planner sitting on your desk.